 - Copy the provided HTML code and paste it on your website.

-Sure you can.
-This tutorial serves as an alternative for you to write cleaner text for your website without the hassle of “debugging” the mistakes you may have made by forgetting to close your HTML tag or even misspelling your HTML tag too.
+This Markdown tutorial serves as an alternative for you to write cleaner content for your website without the hassle of “debugging” the mistakes you may have made by forgetting to close your HTML tag or even misspelling your HTML tag too.
 Markdown can save you all of that extra work and you will be more focused on putting in your content and building your site flawlessly without getting bugged by these small issues.

 So, because of Markdown, for non-web designer/developer users, they would be the writers.
 For web designers/developers, they would be the procrastinators.

 We can all be writers and procrastinators.
-Even professional writers can be procrastinators, you know?
+Even professional writers can be procrastinators.